Observation of the radiative decay $D_s (2317)^+ \to D_s^* \gamma$

-For the $\Rd$ channel, the $M(\Rdd)$ spectra from Belle and Belle II data are presented in Fig.~\ref{Mrd_Fit}, where the $\Dsz$ signal peak is clearly visible in both plots.
-According to the studies done on MC simulations~\cite{zhouxy_topo}, we don’t anticipate any peaking contribution from $\Hd$ and $\Dso \to \Dss\pi^0$ decays.
-Furthermore, we don’t observe any peaking contribution from the normalized $\Dss$ mass sidebands ($|M(\Ds\gamma) - m(\Dss) \pm 0.05 | <$ 0.015 GeV/$c^{2}$).
-There could be a small peaking background contribution where a correctly reconstructed $\Ds$ candidate is wrongly associated with a background photon.
-Hereinafter, we label this component as ``broken signal”.
 We extract the branching fraction ratio $\BrR$, denoted ${\cal R}$, through a simultaneous unbinned extended maximum-likelihood fit to the $M(\Rdd)$ spectra from Belle and Belle II, as shown in Fig.~\ref{Mrd_Fit}.
 Each $\Dsz$ signal pdf is modeled by a CB function convolved with a triple-Gaussian function, while the corresponding broken signal contribution is described by an asymmetric Gaussian.
 All parameters of the broken signal and signal pdf, as well as the ratios of their yields, are fixed from MC simulations, except for the mean values of the CB functions.
 The yield ratio of the broken signal to signal component is 7.5\% (9.3\%) for Belle (Belle II).